dbrattli/Expression/README.md

 ![Upload Python Package](https://github.com/dbrattli/expression/workflows/Upload%20Python%20Package/badge.svg)
 [![codecov](https://codecov.io/gh/dbrattli/expression/branch/master/graph/badge.svg)](https://codecov.io/gh/dbrattli/expression)

-> *Expressions evaluates to a value.
-Statements do something.*
+> Pragmatic functional programming

-Expression aims to be a solid, type safe and high performance library for practical functional programming in Python 3.8+.
-By practical we mean that the goal of the library is to use simple abstractions to enable you to do productive and meaningful functional programming in Python (instead of being a [Monad tutorial](https://github.com/dbrattli/OSlash)).
+Expression aims to be a solid, type safe, pragmatic and high performance library for practical functional programming in Python 3.8+.
+By pragmatic we mean that the goal of the library is to use simple abstractions to enable you to do practical and productive functional programming in Python (instead of being a [Monad tutorial](https://github.com/dbrattli/OSlash)).

 Python is a multi-paradigm programming language that also supports